Peggy McIntosh: Education and teaching career

 McIntosh was born in Brooklyn, New York, and grew up in New Jersey, where she attended public schools in Ridgewood and Summit, and spent one year at Kent Place School, before attending George School in Newtown, Pennsylvania.
 She graduated from Radcliffe College of Harvard University in 1956 summa cum laude with a degree in English.
-After spending a year at Bedford College, London, she became a teacher at the Brearley School, a girls' school in New York City, where she taught an "all-female curriculum."
+After spending a year at Bedford College, London, she became a teacher at the Brearley School, a girls' school in New York City, where she taught a wholly male curriculum.
 McIntosh went on to receive her PhD at Harvard University, where she wrote her dissertation on Emily Dickinson's Poems about Pain.
 She has held teaching positions at what was then Trinity College (now Trinity Washington University) in Washington, DC, the University of Durham in England and the University of Denver, where she was tenured and experimented with "radical teaching methods in English, American Studies, and Women's Studies."
 With Dr. Nancy Hill, McIntosh co-founded the Rocky Mountain Women's Institute, which for thirty-five years annually gave "money and a room of one's own" to ten women who were not supported by other institutions and were working on projects in the arts and many other fields.

 McIntosh has worked at what is now the Wellesley Centers for Women since 1979.
 More specifically, McIntosh served as the director of college programs at the Wellesley College Center for Research on Women, where she educated secondary school teachers on how their curriculum could change to be more inclusive of women's experiences.
 McIntosh argued that all women, not just feminist leaders, deserve to have their history taught.
 Informing the next generations about what women and other underdogs have been through gives a more holistic view of history.

 In 1986, she founded the National SEED Project on Inclusive Curriculum, which became the largest peer-led professional development project for educators in the United States, helping faculty to create curricula, teaching methods, and classroom climates that are multicultural, gender-fair, and inclusive of all students regardless of their backgrounds.
 McIntosh and Emily Style co-directed the first 25 years of SEED.
 McIntosh currently serves as a senior research scientist at the Wellesley Centers for Women.
 She directs the Gender, Race, and Inclusive Education Project, which provides workshops on privilege systems, feelings of fraudulence, and diversifying workplaces, curricula, and teaching methods.

 McIntosh was featured in Mirrors of Privilege: Making Whiteness Visible, a documentary film produced by World Trust, revealing "what is often required [of people] to move through the stages of denial, defensiveness, guilt, fear, and shame into making a solid commitment to ending racial injustice."

 As a speaker, McIntosh has presented or co-presented at over 1,500 private and public institutions and organizations, including 26 campuses located in Asia.